Book of Shadows: Blair Witch 2: Home media

 Artisan Home Entertainment released Book of Shadows on VHS on February 20, 2001.
 Also on March 13, a double-sided DVD+CD package was released; the disc was marketed as being the "first ever DVD+CD".
 Side one (DVD) included the feature film along with audio commentaries, production notes, a live music video, and the "Secret of Esrever" featurette as bonus materials.
 Side 2 (CD) featured three tracks from the official soundtrack, as well as Carter Burwell's full musical score.

 Additionally, Artisan released a media package called "The Blair Witch Experience", which included the original film on DVD, the Book of Shadows DVD+CD, the three-piece Blair Witch PC game series, and a necklace of the stickman figures featured in the films.

-A Blu-ray version of the film has yet to be released in the United States.
-It has only received one in Spain, in a double feature with the first film.
-The disc debuted on September 30, 2020 in a VHS retro package.
-The disc only contains a handful of the extras found on the DVD.
+A Blu-ray version of the film has yet to be released in the United States, but versions have been released in Spain and Australia, in a double feature with the first film.
+The Spanish disc debuted on September 30, 2020 in a retro-themed VHS package.
+The disc contains only a handful of the extras found on the DVD.
+The Australian disc was released through Imprint Films on October 30, 2024 and contains new and archival extras.